-8. The award shall include the arrangement of an advocacy training course or an advocacy training course and pupillage attachment in England, return airfares to and from London and an amount of subsidy for living expenses.
+8. The award shall include the arrangement of an advocacy training course or an advocacy training course and pupillage attachment in England and may include return airfares to and from London and an amount of subsidy for living expenses.
 The Scholarship Committee may from time to time determine the manner, amount and timing of payment of all the necessary cost and expenses of such an arrangement as aforesaid.

 9. The award is conditional upon the Charles Ching Scholar: -

 (a) undertaking, commencing or continuing pupillage within such period from the date of the award as may be determined by the Scholarship Committee or within such extended period as the Scholarship Committee may, in its absolute discretion, grant;